block-open-source/goose-plugins/CONTRIBUTING.md

 ## Conventional Commits

 This project follows the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification for PR titles.
 Conventional Commits make it easier to understand the history of a project and facilitate automation around versioning and changelog generation.

+Common types include:

+- `feat:` for new features
+- `fix:` for bug fixes
+- `docs:` for documentation changes
+- `test:` for adding or modifying tests
+- `chore:` for routine tasks and maintenance

 ## Release